orasaff/lab-4/README.md

 4. You will need to finish implementing the logic of calculating the average grade (Task 3a in the code) in the `GetAverageGradeUseCase` class.
 The logic is partly implemented, but what is written depends on the `getMyTeam` method (Task 3b in the code), which needs to be implemented.
 Follow the hints provided in this method to complete its implementation.
 Note the API response will be in `json` format which you learned how to parse last lab.

-You can run the provided tests to check if your "Task 3a" `GetAverageGradeUseCase` logic is implemented correctly, _before_ you finish implementing the "Task 3b" `MongoGradeDataBase.getMyTeam` method in Task 3.
-These tests make use of the technique of mocking (or stubbing), where instead of calling the actual API we use fake data instead.
-This is possible because of how the program is designed, with the `GradeDataBase` interface allowing us to replace any variable with reference type `GradeDataBase` with our own dummy implementation.

 ## Task 4: Coding the Get Top Grade feature